grokify/ringcentral-content/docs/integrations/act/act_email_connect_fax.md

 1. Run the ACT!
 MIME message through a MIME parser of your choice.
 2. Create a new MIME `multipart/mixed` object to copy desired MIME parts into.
 3. Retrieve the `multipart/alternative` body part and then extract the rich text part you want to retain, e.g. the `text/html` part.
 Load the `text/html` part as the first part in the new MIME object.
-You can discard the `text/plain` part since that will not retain the formatting desired.
+You can set the `Content-Disposition` to `attachment` to ensure it is treated as such.
+The `text/plain` part can be discarded since that will not retain the formatting desired.
 4. For each subsequent MIME part, copy into the new MIME object.

+Now you can send the new MIME message to RingCentral's fax service via email-to-fax or API.